manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

   - For the ball to move continously, update it's position in an update loop each frame.
 Give it an intial random velocity (x, y) when the game starts.
   - When the ball collides with a paddle reverse the x direction of its movement.
   - When the ball collides with the top/bottom of the screen reverse the y direction.
   - When reversing a direction, you can adjust it slightly to create some variation of the bounce.
+  - Score and game states, similar to the Flappy bird example.

 - **Asteroids**.
 Space shooter game where you need to destroy asteroids before they crash into your ship.
   - More complex, as now we need to rotate an element, and then move it in the direction it's pointing.
-  - Physics with accelleration and inertia can be faked but is still not simple.
   - Use two keys to update the rotation angle.
   - Apply the angle to the rotation transform of the element.
   - Getting direction vector (x,y) for movement can be done using [sine and cosine](https://gamedev.stackexchange.com/a/172640)
+  - Physics with accelleration and inertia can be faked but is still not simple.
   - Wrapping asteroids around the screen by moving them to the opposite side if they are outside the screen.
   - Simple rectangle intersection can be used for the collision detection, like in the Flappy bird example.
   - Shooting.
 Maybe the obstacle logic fomr Flappy bird can be used as inspiration?